skotkjerra/Inklusio--Website/posts/webinar-understanding-the-new-accessibility-requirements-in-banking.md

   - finance
   - EAA
 ---
-In an era where inclusivity forms the bedrock of innovation, the banking sector stands at a pivotal juncture.
+In an era where inclusivity forms the bedrock of innovation, the financial sector stands at a pivotal juncture.
 The newly adopted European Accessibility Act (EAA) ushers in a transformative era for financial institutions across Scandinavia, mandating a comprehensive embrace of accessibility for all.

 Inklusio, in partnership with Aliro Docs, is delighted to extend an exclusive invitation to you for a groundbreaking webinar: "**Understanding the new accessibility requirements in banking**".
-This event is meticulously designed for banking professionals in Scandinia, aiming to unravel the complexities of the EAA and its implications for the financial industry.
+This event is meticulously designed for financial and banking professionals in Scandinia, aiming to unravel the complexities of the EAA and its implications for the financial industry.

 **Date:** 23rd of May 2024
 **Time:** 14.00-15.00 UTC+2